UBC-CIC/referral-medical-letter-processing/README.md

-# IBD Centre
+# Medical Letter Processing
-This prototype was created for IBD Centre's data processing and storage of a summary of patients
+This prototype was created for Specialist medical centres for data processing and storage for summary of patients

 ## Stack
 * **Front-end** - ReactJS on NodeJS as the core framework, Amplify for Auth UI component and AWS integration.